-Resource consents 9545-2, 10254-1, 10304-1.1 and 10354-1 provide for optional reviews in June 2019.
-Condition 17 allows the Council to review each consent, if there are grounds that the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time.
+Resource consent 9545-2.1, 10254-1, 10304-1.1 and 10354-1.1 provide for an optional review in June 2020.
+Condition 17 of all four consents allow the Council to review the consent, if there are grounds that 'the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time".

-Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option.
+Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option on any consent.